KScott6/GRAIN_Pipeline/genome_annotation/README.md

 3) Make sure input genomes are in their final form.

 If you are adding genomes of your own creation (rather than downloaded from NCBI), I highly recommend that they are in their FINAL form.
-Submit them to NCBI so they confirm the genomes do not have contamination, or process them with [NCBI FCS](https://github.com/ncbi/fcs) yourself.
+Submit them to NCBI so they confirm the genomes do not have any contamination, or process them with [NCBI FCS](https://github.com/ncbi/fcs) yourself.

 4) Create your input list.